AditiVaidya10/Bitcoin-Data-Analysis/README.md

 Research Papers: Delve into academic literature and research papers exploring various aspects of Bitcoin, from market dynamics to network behavior.
 Getting Started 🚀

-We welcome contributions from all passionate data enthusiasts!
+I welcome contributions from all passionate data enthusiasts!
 Whether you've discovered a new dataset, developed a novel analysis technique, or crafted captivating visualizations, your contributions are invaluable.
 Fork this repository, make your enhancements, and submit a pull request – let's collaborate and elevate Bitcoin data analysis together!

 Get in Touch - [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/aditivaidya10/)